Measure-Theoretic Time-Delay Embedding: Numerical Experiments

-We begin by studying our measure-theoretic approach to state reconstruction on the Lorenz-63 system~\cite{tucker1999lorenz}, the R\"ossler system~\cite{rossler1976equation}, and a four-dimensional Lotka--Volterra model~\cite{vano2006chaos}.
-For these dynamical systems, we select standard values for the systems' parameters, which are known to produce chaotic trajectories; see the supplementary details for the system equations and precise parameter choices.
+We begin by studying our measure-theoretic approach to state reconstruction on the Lorenz-63 system~\citep{tucker1999lorenz}, the R\"ossler system~\citep{rossler1976equation}, and a four-dimensional Lotka--Volterra model~\citep{vano2006chaos}.
+For these dynamical systems, we select standard values for the systems' parameters, which are known to produce chaotic trajectories; see Appendix~\ref{sec:exps} for the system equations and precise parameter choices.

-The task is to reconstruct the full state of these systems using partial observations.
-For each system, we first simulate a long trajectory, form the delayed state based on a scalar observable, and split the data into training and testing components.
+The task is to reconstruct the full state of these systems using partial observations. {In particular, we aim to learn the inverse embedding map $\Phi^{-1}$ using input-output training data from both the delay state of a partial observation and the system's full state.} For each system, we first simulate a long trajectory, form the delayed state based on a scalar observable, and split the data into training and testing components.
 As explained in Section~\ref{subsec:motivation}, the measures $\{\Phi\#\mu_i\}_{i=1}^K$ are given by conditioning a long trajectory in time-delay coordinates on various regions of the attractor, which in practice is implemented by a \texttt{k}-means clustering algorithm.

-We remark that both the pointwise approach~\eqref{eq:pointwise} and the measure-based approach~\eqref{eq:distribution} can achieve accurate reconstructions when the data is noise-free; see the supplementary materials for an experiment demonstrating the measure-based approach applied to clean data.
+We remark that both the pointwise approach~\eqref{eq:pointwise} and the measure-based approach~\eqref{eq:distribution} can achieve accurate reconstructions when the data is noise-free; see Appendix~\ref{sec:exps} for an experiment demonstrating the measure-based approach applied to clean data.
 However, our method proves particularly advantageous when dealing with sparse and noisy data.
 To demonstrate this, we compare the performance of the measure-based method with pointwise matching in Fig.~\ref{fig:noisecompare} using imperfect data.
 In these tests, extrinsic noise is applied to the entire state, including the time series that forms the time-delay coordinates.
 From these corrupted inputs and outputs, we learn the full-state reconstruction map.
 Although neither method is expected to achieve perfect reconstruction, the measure-based approach yields smoother results, whereas the pointwise approach tends to overfit the noise.